-Accommodation; all meals except dinner on Day 8 (Croydon); continental breakfast on Day 2, 3, 4, 8, 9 & 10, cooked breakfast on other days; drinks and snacks from the tour support vehicle, tour guides, daily maps and itineraries; use of support vehicles as required; morning tour of the Undara Lava Tubes, Gulflander train trip from Croydon to Normanton
+Accommodation; all meals except lunch and dinner on Day 8 (Croydon); continental breakfast on Day 2, 3, 4, 8, 9 & 10, cooked breakfast on other days; drinks and snacks from the tour support vehicle, tour guides, daily maps and itineraries; use of support vehicles as required; morning tour of the Undara Lava Tubes, Gulflander train trip from Croydon to Normanton

 All drinks at dinner and alcoholic drinks at lunch; alcoholic drinks, food, beverages, and other personal items you purchase; room service and mini bar charges; telephone calls made from the telephone provided in your accommodation (see note on credit card pre-authorisation in Important Information); laundry costs; parts required to repair your personal bicycle and repairs to your personal bicycle undertaken by Mulga Bicycle Tours or in a third party’s bicycle shop.